-The Macedonian passport currently ranks on the 44th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 124 countries.
+The Macedonian passport is currently ranked 42nd place on the Guide Passport Index.
+It provides visa-free access to 127 countries.
 This gives it an overall medium mobility score.
 Macedonian passport holders have visa-free and visas on arrival access to countries such as Brazil, Israel, Turkey and the entire European Union.
 This allows almost instant travel worldwide.
 Macedonian passport holders do however require a visa to enter about 102 destinations in the world.
-Some of the countries where visa is required are China, Japan and the United Kingdom.
+Some of the countries where visa is required are China, and the United Kingdom.

 The Republic of North Macedonia is a Balkan country consisting of 8 regions.
 It is located in South Eastern Europe with neighboring countries Albania, Greece, Bulgaria, Serbia and Kosovo.
 The most important regions are Skopje, Polog and Pelagonia.
 The nation has a surface area of 25,713 square kilometers and is therefore one of the smaller countries in the continent.
 The climate is mainly Mediterranean with cold winters and hot, dry summers.
 Its terrain is characterized with mountains and deep valleys.

 The overall population is over 2 million people.
 The capital of the country is Skopje, which is also the most populous city, followed by Bitola, Kumanovo and Prilep.
 The largest airport is Skopje International Airport (SKP) with 2.3 million yearly passengers.
 This makes it the 16th busiest airport in the Balkans.
 Skopje airport has excellent flight connections to the entire European Union and beyond.